International Programmes 2025/2026

 Academic admission requirements

 The prerequisite for admission to the programme is a relevant Bachelor's degree in the area of media and communication studies or journalism studies.
-If students have a degree in another subject area within the social sciences, proof of basic knowledge of media and communication theories and subjects is required.
+If students have another related social science degree, proof of basic knowledge of media and communication theories and subjects is required.
 Furthermore, prior knowledge of empirical methods is necessary (12 ECTS).
 Admission to study in the programme requires the successful participation in the selection procedure, which includes a personal interview.
 Detailed information about the application process can be found on the programme website.

 Language requirements